Citigroup Inc. Has $77,000 Stock Position in Procore Technologies, Inc. (NASDAQ:PCOR)

 Citigroup Inc. lifted its stake in Procore Technologies, Inc. (NASDAQ:PCOR) by 94.4% during the third quarter, Holdings Channel.com reports.
 The fund owned 867 shares of the company’s stock after buying an additional 421 shares during the period.
 Citigroup Inc.’s holdings in Procore Technologies were worth $77,000 as of its most recent SEC filing.

-In other Procore Technologies news, insider Patricia L. Wadors sold 25,231 shares of the company’s stock in a transaction on Monday, November 29th.
-The stock was sold at an average price of $81.20, for a total transaction of $2,048,757.20.
+In other Procore Technologies news, CRO Dennis Lyandres sold 24,500 shares of the company’s stock in a transaction on Monday, December 6th.
+The stock was sold at an average price of $82.87, for a total transaction of $2,030,315.00.
 The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, CRO Dennis Lyandres sold 24,500 shares of the company’s stock in a transaction on Monday, December 6th.
-The stock was sold at an average price of $82.87, for a total transaction of $2,030,315.00.
+Also, insider Patricia L. Wadors sold 25,231 shares of the company’s stock in a transaction on Monday, November 29th.
+The stock was sold at an average price of $81.20, for a total value of $2,048,757.20.
 The disclosure for this sale can be found here.
 Over the last quarter, insiders sold 55,937 shares of company stock valued at $4,579,581.

+A number of equities analysts have weighed in on the company.
+KeyCorp boosted their price target on Procore Technologies from $115.00 to $117.00 and gave the stock an “overweight” rating in a research report on Friday, November 5th.
+Oppenheimer boosted their price target on Procore Technologies from $110.00 to $115.00 and gave the stock an “outperform” rating in a research report on Friday, November 5th.
+Zacks Investment Research downgraded Procore Technologies from a “hold” rating to a “sell” rating in a research report on Thursday, January 6th.
+Barclays reduced their price objective on Procore Technologies from $113.00 to $90.00 in a report on Wednesday, January 19th.
+Finally, Jefferies Financial Group upgraded Procore Technologies from a “hold” rating to a “buy” rating and set a $110.00 price objective for the company in a report on Thursday, January 6th.
+One analyst has rated the stock with a sell rating, one has issued a hold rating and ten have assigned a buy rating to the stock.
+According to MarketBeat.com, the stock has an average rating of “Buy” and an average target price of $104.00.

 Procore Technologies Profile